GuilleMGN/Project3-Group3/README.md

 ## Centralized vs Decentralized Contracts

-Smart Contracts can be considered to be back-end APIs running in the Blockchain, Decentralized Applications are the front-end or UX.
-They represent the visible layer connecting users or other applications with the Smart Contracts running in the Blockchain.

-Every Ethereum node connected to the Blockchain exposes an RPC-JSON interface over HTTPS or Web Sockets that any Dapp can use to connect and submit transactions.

-A client library is required in your language of preference to talk to that interface.

-A blockchain can be either centralized or decentralized.
-It is important, however, that decentralized not be confused with distributed.
-While a blockchain is inherently distributed (meaning that many parties hold copies of the ledger), it is not inherently decentralized.

-Whether a blockchain is centralized or decentralized simply refers to the rights of participants on the ledger, and is therefore a question of design.

-In a decentralized network, anyone can participate and transact on the ledger.
-As a result, mechanisms must exist in order to combat the vulnerabilities that arise from this design and to ensure that transactions are correct.
-Bitcoin, for example, is a decentralized blockchain that uses mining and proof-of-work* to maintain the integrity of the ledger and to prevent people from corrupting the system.

-A centralized network, on the other hand, is made up of parties whose identities are known.
-Thus, the system is valid because only credible and reputable participants can post to the ledger.
-Because participants’ identities are known, their transactions can therefore be audited.
+Smart Contracts are scripts on the blockchain that can be interacted with by the public.

+There are two methods to interact with these scripts that we learned in class;

+1)	Remix, a browser based IDE, and
+2)	the Python Web3 library.

+Depending on the use, blockchain can have a centralized or decentralized implementation.

+In class we learned about the decentralized Ethereum blockchain.

+Owing to its decentralized nature, anyone can interact with the contract, so the contract has to be designed so that it accommodates for this.

+In our contract, we considered that the stakeholders of the contract would require an element of control after the contract had been deployed onto the blockchain,  returning a measure of centralization to the process.

-As an example of centralization, the contract allows the deployer(end user) to choose whether or not the contract should have the option to issue  refunds to its contributors.
+Specifically, the contract allows the deployer(end user) to choose whether or not the contract should have the option to issue refunds to its contributors.